How to Find More Time in Your Day – A Busy Mom’s Guide

 You have to be honest with yourself and be ready to give up something you do for “me time” if it doesn’t leave you rested.
 Replace it with something that recharges and inspires you.
 It may be a walk outside while listening to an uplifting podcast, or a mid-day bath (why not?) with your favorite book.

 Make your day work for you

 Do this consistently and you will feel as if that much needed extra hour was finally added to your day.
-You will feel like you know the secret to how to find more time in your day.
+You will feel like you know the secret of how to find more time in your day as a busy mom.

 - Do a time audit by keeping a time diary